-Approximately 17 percent of children qualify as obese, according to the Centers for Disease Control and Prevention.
-Obesity puts your child at an increased risk for health problems such as type 2 diabetes and heart disease.
-At times, it can be hard for parents to tell just by looking at their school-age child whether he is at a normal height and weight, especially since both weight and height can vary fairly significantly, depending on how quickly the child is developing.
+Approximately 18.5 percent of children between ages 2 to 19 qualify as having obesity, according to the Centers for Disease Control and Prevention.
+Obesity puts your child at increased risk for health problems later in life such as type 2 diabetes and heart disease.

 5- to 6-Year-Old Children

-Children grow about 2 inches per year, with perhaps a bit more of a growth spurt occurring between the ages of 6 and 8, and they usually gain about 6.5 pounds each year during middle childhood.
-By 6 years of age, the normal height range for a child is 42 to 51 inches, regardless of gender.
-The healthy weight range is 36 to 68 pounds.
+Children grow about 2 inches per year, with perhaps a bit more growth occurring between the ages of 6 and 8.
+At this age, a weight gain of about 6.5 pounds each year is standard.
+By 6 years of age, the normal height range for a child is about 42 to 51 inches.
+A healthy weight for a 6-year-old ranges between 36 to 60 pounds.

 7- to 9-Year-Old Children

-When they're 7 years old, boys and girls are of similar heights, ranging from 45 to 54 inches, and by the time they reach the age of 9, their average height is 48 and 59 inches.
+At 7-years-old, both boys and girls range from 45 to 54 inches, according to the CDC.
+By the time they reach the age of 9, the average height reaches between 48 and 59 inches.

-Like younger children, girls in this age group have a wider weight span than boys.
-At 7, a boy should weigh between 41 to 82 pounds, and a girl should weigh between 40 to 84 pounds.
-By 9, typical weights for boys are between 50 and 108 pounds; for girls, it's from 49 to 112 pounds.
+Like younger children, girls in this age group generally have a wider weight span than boys.
+At 7, a boy typically weighs between 40 to 72 pounds, whereas girls usually weigh between 39 to 74 pounds.
+By 9, typical weights for boys are between 49 and 95 pounds, whereas girls usually weigh between 48 to 98 pounds.

-A 7-year-old girl may have a slightly lower BMI than a boy of the same age, however, and still be within the healthy range, which is 13 to 18 for girls and 14 to 18 for boys.
-By the time children turn 9, the recommended range for BMI is the same -- 14 to 20.
+A 7-year-old girl may have a slightly lower BMI than a boy of the same age.
+The standard BMI measurements for this age range between 13 to 18 for girls and 14 to 18 for boys.
+The standard BMI at 9 years old is the same.

 10- to 12-Year-Old Children

-While boys and girls are approximately the same height at age 10 -- from 50 to 61 inches tall -- by the age of 12, they vary slightly, with a normal height range for a boy between 54 and 67 inches.
-For a girl, it's between 55 and 66 inches.
+While boys and girls are approximately the same height at age 10 (between 50 and 61 inches tall), they vary slightly by age 12, with boys typically ranging between 54 and 67 inches and girls ranging between 55 and 66 inches, according to the CDC.

-The recommended range for BMI allows for these heavier weights in girls, extending slightly past that of boys.
-A 10-year-old boy should have a BMI between 14 and 20, but a girl of the same age is expected to have a BMI of 14 to 21.
-These recommended BMI spans increase slightly for 12 year olds, with boys ranging from 15 to 22; for girls, it ranges from 15 to 23.
+The recommended range for BMI considers these weight differences.
+A 10-year-old boy often has a BMI between 14 and 20, whereas a girl of the same age is expected to measure from 14 to 21.
+These recommended spans increase slightly for 12-year-olds, with boys ranging from 15 to 22 and girls ranging from 15 to 23.